 Sports Specific Injuries

 Here we look at some of the most common injuries in the game of Tennis, as well as what you can do to try to prevent tennis injuries.
 Tennis injuries are often in the upper body, especially due to the forces required to hit the ball over and over again, especially on shots like serves and smashes!
-Rotator cuff injuries are common, as are wrist and elbow injuries.
+Rotator cuff injuries are common, as are wrist and elbow injuries

 Although skiing has a reputation as a dangerous sport, research has shown that general skiing injury rates have reduced by 50% over the last fifteen years.
-Even so, it is almost as common for a skier to talk about their most recent injury as it is a road runner!
+Even so, it is almost as common for a skier to talk about their most recent injury as it is a roadrunner!

-Rugby is well known for a high injury rate and this is mostly due to the physicality and contact nature of the sport, coupled with a lack or protective equipment!
+Rugby is well known for a high injury rate and this is mostly due to the physicality and contact nature of the sport, coupled with a lack of protective equipment!
 In most cases, the only protection a rugby player wears is shin pads and a gum shield, although shoulder padding and padded scrum caps are also available and permitted.